pwstegman/DashcoinWalletGUI/README.md

 Windows builds: https://sourceforge.net/p/dashcoinwalletgui/

-To contribute to the developement of the Dashcoin GUI Wallet you can donate to the addresses below.
+To contribute to the developement of the Dashcoin GUI Wallet, you can donate to the addresses below.
 Thank you to anyone who has donated, you are much appreciated!

 - BTC: `1H9tTANozxN2HcbQpmPb8Ussj1mS325eLW`<br/>